hjack2/hello-world/README.md

 # hello-world
-Just another repository

-I am following a tutorial, this line is an edit that the tutorial got me to write
+Just a test project, nothing to see here.